Config

 Configuration information for each Notifier is documented alongside it’s code in the notifiers directory.

-All the magic happens through configuration files in the handlers and notifiers.
+config, payload, sink, user, …).
+All the magic happens through the

 When a client makes a connection to xodbox, the logic to respond will be processed by a Handler.
 Handlers are responsible for seeding their own default data.